MLOps-OpenAPI/arch-diagrams/use-cases/13-container-hardened.md

 ## Description

-As a Security Officer or MLOps Engineer, I want model containers hardened so that I can reduce vulnerabilities to make the containers resilient against security threats.
+As a Security Officer or ML Engineer, I want model containers hardened so that I can reduce vulnerabilities to make the containers resilient against security threats.

 ## Inputs